Morata scores as Spain beats Croatia 5-3 in extra time

 Spain quickly recovered and Pablo Sarabia equalized in the 38th.
 Right back Cesar Azpilicueta then made it 2-1 with a header in the 57th and Ferran Torres doubled the lead when he finished off a quick counterattack with a low shot past Livakovic in the 77th.

-The goalkeeper made a crucial save to deny Andrej Kramaric at the start of extra time, then got up and punched the air in celebration before Morata put in the winning goal.
+The goalkeeper made a crucial save to deny Andrej Kramaric at the start of extra time, then got up and punched the air in celebration.

+“I think that when we missed that chance at 3-3 in extra time, that was the determining factor,” Croatia coach Zlatko Dalic said.
+“I think if we had scored a goal it would have been completely different.”

+Simon also made a big stop at 3-2 when he got down quickly to make a one-handed save on Josko Gvardiol’s shot from just outside the box.

 “We have complete confidence in (Simon),” Busquets said.
 “He was unlucky with that own-goal but Unai has a very laid-back mentality.
 He’s very ambitious at the same time and I think he showed that with his reaction, and with the saves he made.”